Personal Finance Case Study: Persistence Over Time For the Win

 Meet "Amanda" and "John".

 The new home would double their monthly home payments, but it would be so worth it – the new home would be their “forever” home.
 They imagined kids coming home from college filling the family room basement with Big 10 football cheers, and parties with their friends in a spacious backyard.
+In fact, Amanda had been taking walks in her neighborhood and wishing she could afford some of the new homes being built.

 Action Plan: Pay Down Debt, Put Extra Income To Work

 Meanwhile, Amanda ran her own professional services firm which was booming with more clients than she could take on.
 We looked at her company’s financial situation and she developed a plan to hire 3-5 more new staff over the next 12 months.
-She knew she’d have the work for them, but she needed time to onboard each new employee.
+She knew she’d have the work to keep them busy, but she needed time to onboard each new employee.
 We projected how much profit the business could earn with each new employee.
 This was very motivating to Amanda, because she saw that this profit could get her family to the new home sooner.
 By the end of the year, she would have a significant amount of profit to use for paying down the home equity loan and saving for the down payment.

 Changes Over Time

-About 6 months later, we checked in.
+A few months later, we checked in.
 They were still diligently paying down the loan, and John had gotten a bonus.
 In past years, they would have spent the bonus on vacation, but this year they decided to do a smaller driving visit to family for a long weekend, and put the bonus money toward the loan.

-Amanda’s hiring plan hadn’t gone as expected, and she was training three new employees all at once.
-This turned out to be not so bad, since she gained some time efficiencies doing all the onboarding one time.
+Amanda’s hiring plan hadn’t gone as expected, and she was training three new employees at once.
+This turned out to be not so bad, since she gained some time efficiencies doing all the onboarding at one time.
 She still expected to be on track with the amount of profit we projected for the year.

 It took 4 years, but eventually the family was ready to buy their new home.
 Prices had gone up, but so had their salaries while their lifestyle expenses stayed about the same, thanks to the intentional efforts they were making.
 They put in an offer on a brand-new build, and were able to work with the builder to choose some of the finishing touches themselves.
 We created a financing strategy, since they needed a bridge loan until their old home sold.
-They moved into the new home in spring 2020 and are there to this day.
+They moved into the new home that spring and are there to this day.
 It’s still their dream home.

 Persistence

 This story is one of persistence.
 The family had fortunate timing regarding significant income increases, and that certainly helped achieve their goals faster.
 In addition, they also made mindful choices about fewer vacations and less spur-of-the-moment purchases.
 These day to day choices made a big impact on how they felt about spending so much on their dream home – ultimately, they felt comfortable buying the home because they knew they had done the hard work to afford it.
 They were also aligned on their family’s financial goal – so it was easy to make decisions together about new money like a bonus.
-They were in agreement that a bonus was best used towards their shared financial goal, instead of spending on something right now.
+They were in agreement that a bonus was best used towards their shared financial goal, instead of spending on something else right now.

 Tips for Your Personal Finance Toolbox